 The application of subparagraph 147(b)(vii) is prescribed in section 68 of the CBCR, which sets out the conditions under which persons other than management can communicate with shareholders without having to produce a dissident proxy circular.
 For instance, a shareholder can communicate with shareholders, with no form of proxy being sent, about the business and affairs of the corporation - including its management or proposals contained in a management proxy circular (paragraph 68(1)(a)) - or about the organization of a dissident proxy circular (paragraph 68(1)(b)).

 Any person who has paid the required fee is entitled to examine, make copies or extracts of any document required by the CBCA to be sent to the Director (section 266 of the CBCA).
 The information filed with the Director in support of an exemption application is not confidential since such information is required to be filed in order to obtain an exemption.
 Consequently, an application for exemption is public information.

-The Director will generally not revoke an exemption before providing notice to the dissident and the opportunity to respond by submitting new facts and arguments to support the exemption.
+The Director will generally not revoke an exemption before providing notice to the applicant and the opportunity to respond by submitting new facts and arguments to support the exemption.

 A revoked exemption ceases to carry effect from the date of revocation.

 Applicants are reminded that section 250 in the Act creates an offence with respect to documents required by the Act or Regulations to be sent to the Director, or any other person, that contains a false or misleading statement about material fact or omits to state a material fact.

 Section 250 applies to both the documents filed in support of an exemption application as well as any document/information disclosed to shareholders in reliance on an exemption issued by the Director.

 Appeal of Director's decision